mateomoglia/afriroads/README.md

 Once the data are created using `0_data_processing`, `1_build_network` and `2_defined_points`, one can run independantly `3_make_output`.

 > The project takes about 12 hours to run on a standard laptop (MacBook Pro i5 8GB 2019).
+>
+> I haven't doublecheck if the code works on other settings.
+Let me know if not replicable as it is.